 Facilitate technical communications between Task Force members and the public.

-Task Force Work Plan
+L. Task Force Work Plan

-During the first year, the Task Force will develop a five-year work plan (2012 to 2016) for review by lead regulatory agency in consultation with the other appropriate agencies and tribal governments.
-The first work plan will contain first year specific tasks and projected five year conceptual work plan needed to meet the permit requirement of a comprehensive plan for PCBs.
+During the first year, the Task Force developed a five-year work plan (2012 to 2016) for review by lead regulatory agency in consultation with the other appropriate agencies and tribal governments.
+The first work plan contains first year specific tasks and projected five year conceptual work plan needed to meet the permit requirement of a comprehensive plan for PCBs.
 Each year, a work plan with specific activities for the upcoming year will be submitted.
 The work plan will clearly demonstrate a relationship to development of a comprehensive plan.

 The Task Force will address agency comments and revise the annual plan as needed.
 The revised work plan will be submitted to the agencies for final approval.
 The agencies will approve the work plan and confirm that the work plan will meet regulatory requirements with respect to permit compliance and activities required to develop a comprehensive plan.